Let Them Eat Gluten Free Cake

 • In a large bowl, whisk together flour, baking powder, and salt.

 • Cut butter into flour mixture using your fingers, a pastry blender, or two knives.
-Add sweet potato and continue to cut into butter/flour mixture.
-You can use a fork for this to just break it up and "smoosh" it into the mixture.
+Add sweet potato mixture and stir until well combined.
+It will be quite sticky.

-• Bake for about 12-15 minutes or until lightly browned and well risen with visible layers.
+• Bake for 12-15 minutes, or until lightly browned and well risen with visible layers.
+Serve warm.

 Notes

-These biscuits can be frozen before baked or after.
-To freeze before being baked, place unbaked biscuits on baking sheet with parchment and freeze until firm (flash freeze).
-Add frozen biscuits to freezer safe ziptop bag, removing as much air as possible.
-To bake from frozen, just add about 5 more minutes to baking time.
+These biscuits can be frozen before baked or after.ย To freeze before being baked, place unbaked biscuits on a baking sheet with parchment paper and freeze until firm (flash freeze).ย Add frozen biscuits to freezer safe ziptop bag, removing as much air as possible.ย To bake from frozen, just add about 5 more minutes to baking time.ย ย

 Keyword biscuits, Gluten Free, sweet potato